 You can also quickly filter the list by category of current status (referred to as stages) by using the links in the right column of the page.
 The ideas with the highest number of votes will also be displayed on the main page under the section entitled IDEAS WITH THE HIGHEST VOTES.

 How do I follow up on ideas I've submitted or am interested in?

-Using the My Ideas section in the right column of the RSA Ideas for the RSA SecurID Suite page you can quickly access ideas that you've submitted, voted on, followed or viewed.
+Using the My Ideas section in the right column of the RSA Ideas for RSA Adaptive Authentication page you can quickly access ideas that you've submitted, voted on, followed or viewed.
 Simply click on a hyperlink in that section to display a filtered list of these ideas.